tanmaya26/file-bot/Deploy/Deploy.md

         ![storyboard](./Images/add-watermark.png)

-    - **Watermark a file with a text.
-As shown in the previous step, upload a suitable pdf file to be watermarked.
-In the upload message box write the message to add text watermark (Script) to pdf.<br>** ``@fileninja --watermark text Script``
+    - **Watermark a file with a text.<br>** As shown in the previous step, upload a suitable pdf file to be watermarked.
+In the upload message box write the message to add text watermark (Script) to pdf.
+      ``@fileninja --watermark text Script``

        Bot Reply: Returns the pdf file with watermarked text.<br>